Identifying weight gain or loss in your cat

 - Male cats

-- Those which have been sterilized, as this can trigger rapid weight gain
+- Those that have been spayed or neutered as this can trigger weight gain

-- Those which are fed freely and more than is recommended
+- Those that are fed freely and more than is recommended

 - Indoor cats with limited access to exercise and play